Skip to main content

 • You can perform an automated restore of a standalone database to a standalone database.

-• You can perform an automated restore of a standby database to a standalone database as the primary database.
+• You cannot perform an automated redirected restore of a standby database to a standalone database.
+To perform a redirected restore of a standby database to a standalone database, you must download the database files and recover them manually.

 • You can perform a redirected restore of a RAC database to a standalone database.
 Automated restore from RAC database to RAC database is not supported.